ADVANCING A GROUND-BREAKING APPROACH TO DISEASE-MODIFYING CLUSTERING ANTIBODY THERAPEUTICS

 Optimizing molecular sequence characteristics

-Once we identify a combination that elicits agonism, we can go back to its group and cluster to find additional binders that elicit agonism.
+Once we identify a combination that induces signaling, we can go back to its group and cluster tofind additional binders that elicit the desired effect.
 This step allows us to pick molecules with the best characteristics.

 Characterize in in vitro and in vivo models

-These molecules are optimized using proprietary technologies to derive optimal agonists to test in vitro and in vivo.
+These molecules are optimized using proprietary technologies to derive optimal antibodies to test in vitro and in vivo.
 This process leads us to clinical candidate selection.

 Lead candidate progresses to human clinical trials